 Her main work is teaching fiddle, and helping both kids and adults to find joy in the instrument and music.
 For more information on her teaching, see Lessons.

 Her musical adventures have also taken her down other interesting paths.
-Since 2006, she has been the Associate Music Director for Portland’s Revels company, and has had the opportunity to work with some amazing musicians along the way.
+Since 2006, she has been the Associate Music Director for Portland Revels, and has had the opportunity to work with some amazing musicians along the way.
 Revels has also provided exciting opportunities for her to arrange choral music and overtures for brass quintet.
 Her musical arrangements can be heard on the Portland Revels CD Down Through the Winters, available on the Revels website.

 She is also a music transcriber and editor.
 She recently finished work on a large book project with Kevin Burke (see Kevin Burke Book Project for more info).
-Additionally, she is the music editor for The Portland Collection, a series of contra dance tune books.
+Additionally, she is the music editor for The Portland Collection, a series of contra dance tune books, and collaborated with Sue Songer and Clyde Curley on a recording to accompany the books called A Portland Playalong Selection.